BigDevil82/docx_tag_parser/README.md

 # DocxTagParser
-A simple demo to parse IF-ELSE tags in a template docx files.
+A simple demo to parse IF-ELSE tags in a template docx file.

 ## outline
 A docx template file is prepared in advance with IF-ELSE tags.